ZmicierGT/fcore/readme.md

 # Show image
 new_file = report.show_image()
 ```

-This strategy ([backtest/ma_classification.py](backtest/ma_classification.py)) trains a model for MA-Classifier ([tools/ma_classifier.py](tools/ma_classifier.py)) AI tool which uses percentage volume oscillator data to train a model to distinguish true/false signals.
-Please note that in real appliances hundreds of parameters may be used to train a model.
-Here we may see a result that AI helped to catch some market possibilities and decrease the loses from -23.53% to -12%.
-To run this strategy with additional metrics output invoke **python -m demo.backtest.ma_classification_test** (source in [demo/backtest/ma_classification_test.py](demo/backtest/ma_classification_test.py))
+This strategy ([backtest/ma_classification.py](backtest/ma_classification.py)) trains a model for MA-Classifier ([tools/ma_classifier.py](tools/ma_classifier.py)) AI tool which uses percentage volume oscillator data to distinguish true/false signals.
+Please note that in real appliances hundreds of data parameters may be used to train a model.
+Here we see that AI helped to better distinguish some signals of the strategy and decrease the loses from -23.53% to -12%.
+To run this strategy with additional metrics output invoke **python -m demo.backtest.ma_classification_test** (source in [demo/backtest/ma_classification_test.py](demo/backtest/ma_classification_test.py)) Here is the basic quick start example - [quick_start.py](quick_start.py)

 It is the report generated by the script above:
 ![Backtesting Report](report.png "Backtesting Report")